 - 13. A recognised guild seeking to be recognised as a City Company without Livery should have functioned satisfactorily for at least four years and satisfy the following conditions: - (i) its trade, craft or profession must not already be represented among the Livery Companies (previously demonstrated at Guild stage); - (ii) it must demonstrate a commitment to the Civic City and, where relevant, wider London; as well as demonstrating its commitment or future plans in respect of charity, education and finance; - (iii) the majority of members of the Company must always be persons engaged in the trade, craft or profession of the Company.
 Evidence of its efforts to foster the trade, craft or profession must show beneficial results.
-The petition should be accompanied by a list of members giving details of job titles to demonstrate their trade connections; - (iv) its meetings should be held within the City of London boundaries but it is not necessary for their office to be based in the City; - (v) it must consist of a body of persons fit and proper to be created a City Company and which normally can show that it has some City connections.
-The reason for the strong City connection is that they are expected eventually to be recognised as Livery Companies which still form a vital part of the civic constitution as it is their liverymen who participate in Common Hall and form the electorate for the election of the Lord Mayor and Sheriffs and other City officers; - (vi) it must have a total membership of not less than one hundred; - (vii) its annual corporate income and invested charitable and educational funds must be adequate to enable the Guild to foster its trade, craft or profession effectively (see figures below); - (viii) it must supply satisfactory evidence that its efforts to foster the trade, craft or profession (in addition to furthering technical education) have produced beneficial results; and - (ix) a comprehensive business plan must be presented when petitioning for Company status with four years' audited accounts (this should be updated when seeking full Livery status).

-- 14. A guild must formally petition the Court of Aldermen to be recognised as a City Company without Livery.
+The petition should be accompanied by a list of members, showing that the membership of the Company is demonstrably reflective of the composition of the trade, craft or profession of the Company by criteria such as age, gender, ethnicity and any other relevant personal characteristics; - (iv) its meetings should be held within the City of London boundaries but it is not necessary for their office to be based in the City; - (v) it must consist of a body of persons fit and proper to be created a City Company and which normally can show that it has some City connections.
+The reason for the strong City connection is that they are expected eventually to be recognised as Livery Companies which still form a vital part of the civic constitution as it is their liverymen who participate in Common Hall and form the electorate for the election of the Lord Mayor and Sheriffs and other City officers; - (vi) it must have a total membership of not less than one hundred: - (vii) its annual corporate income and invested charitable and educational funds must be adequate to enable the Guild to foster its trade, craft or profession effectively (see figures below); - (viii) it must supply satisfactory evidence that its efforts to foster the trade, craft or profession (in addition to furthering technical education) have produced beneficial results: and - (ix) a comprehensive business plan must be presented when petitioning for Company status with four years' audited accounts (this should be updated when seeking full Livery status). - 14.
+A Guild must formally petition the Court of Aldermen to be recognised as a City Company without Livery.
 All of the above criteria will be taken into consideration by the Court of Aldermen, as well as the views of the Sponsoring Alderman. - 15.
-Again, the financial requirements at this stage will also be scrutinised (paragraph 11).
+Again, the financial requirements at this stage will also be scrutinised (paragraph 12).